 If you want to extend your stay in the United States, then you must ask for permission from the US Citizenship and Immigration Services (USCIS) before your authorized stay expires.
 Proof that you are willing to obey U.S. immigration laws will be important if you want to travel to the United States as an immigrant or non-immigrant in the future.
 If you break immigration laws, you may also become subject to removal (deportation).
 For more information about extension of stay, read further below.
-If you wish to discuss your particular case in more detail, contact us today!
+If you wish to discuss your particular case in more detail, contact us to set up an in-office or virtual appointment to review your case.

 What Does the Law Say?
 The Immigration and Nationality Act (INA) governs the admission of all people to the United States.
 For the part of the law concerning temporary admissions to the United States, please see INA § 214.
 The applicable regulations are found in the Code of Federal Regulations (CFR) at 8 CFR § 214.